knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsRewardsApi.md

 <a name="updaterewardset"></a>
 # **UpdateRewardSet**
-> ModelRewardSetResource UpdateRewardSet (int? id, ModelRewardSetResource rewardSetResource)
+> RewardSetResource UpdateRewardSet (int? id, RewardSetResource rewardSetResource)

 Update a reward set